chuongnet/Data-Driven-Policy-Modeling/README.md

 In lexical sentence analysis, identifying the subject, verb and object in the sentence, and the other noun, or noun phrase is the key process in political analysis.
 The sentence’s verb or verb phrase is known as the relationship and the main point to classify an action behavior of the sentence.
 ## 4. Support tools
 - Gensim, Word similarity
-- Spacy, word lexical identification
+- Spacy, word lexicon classification
 - Sklearn, machine learning techniques
 - Scipy, stats computation
 - XML tree, xml file constructor